QuarkChain/golang-lru/README.md

 golang-lru
 ==========

-This provides the `lru` package which implements a fixed-size thread safe LRU cache.
+This provides the `lru` package which implements a
+- fixed-size
+- customized-accounting
+LRU cache.
 It is based on the cache in Groupcache.

 Documentation
 =============